rgpass/i_didnt_know_javascript/05_async_and_performance.md

   });
 ```

 When working with events that need to happen multiple times (such as a button being clicked), you can set it so that a whole new Promise sequence is executed.
-This is necessary because each Promise are only resolved once.
+This is necessary because each Promise is only resolved once.
 The downside to this approach is that you do not have separations of concerns.
 You must define the entire chain inside the event handler.

 "A code base in motion (with callbacks) will remain in motion (with callbacks) unless acted upon by a smart, Promises-aware developer."